Characterization of Erd\"os matrices by their zero entries: Introduction

-To head to our second result, we resume our discussion on \cite[Algorithm 1]{tripathi2025erdos} which produces a possibly Erd\"os matrix $E$ for any linearly independent subset of permutations in $P_n$; indeed, their output-matrices land in the RCDS matrix-class.
-Our paper improves upon these, notably mapping an Erd\"os matrix $E$ into classically well-studied {\it binary matrices with total support} \cite{Sinkhorn} (the count of which is smaller than that of linearly independent subsets of $P_n$, see Remark \ref{Remark comparing Algorithms}).
-In our next results \Cref{theorem-skeleton-uniqueness}b, we show that there is at most one Erd\"os matrix with a given skeleton.
-Equivalently, there is at most one Erd\"os matrix in each {\it proper face} of the polytope $\Omega_n$.
-Thus, one might be able to study and characterize Erd\"os matrices more closely with the abundance of literature available on binary/$\{0,1\}$-matrices and faces of $\Omega_n$ \cite{Sinkhorn} and \cite{brualdi1977-1, brualdi1977-2, brualdi1977-3, brualdi1976-4} among several others.
+To head to our second result, we resume our discussion on \cite[Algorithm 1]{tripathi2025erdos} which produces a possibly \erdos{} matrix $E$ for each linearly independent subset of permutations in $P_n$.
+Indeed, the output matrices of that algorithm also include all RCDS matrices.
+Our paper improves upon this by mapping the classically well-studied binary matrices with total support onto a set which includes all \erdos{} matrices.
+Indeed, the count of totally supported skeletons is smaller than that of linearly independent subsets (on which Tripathi's study is based) of $P_n$, see \cref{Remark comparing Algorithms}.
+In our next result \cref{theorem-skeleton-uniqueness}b, we show that there is at most one \erdos{} matrix with a given skeleton.
+Equivalently, there is at most one \erdos{} matrix in each {\it proper face} of the polytope $\Omega_n$.
+Thus, one might be able to study and characterize \erdos{} matrices more closely with the abundance of literature (\cite{Sinkhorn} and \cite{brualdi1977-1, brualdi1977-2, brualdi1977-3, brualdi1976-4} among several others) available on skeletons/binary/$\{0,1\}$-matrices and faces of $\Omega_n$.